liferay/lexicon-site/src/pages/docs/patterns/Navigation/horizontalNav.md

 ### Usage

-Navbars in are used inside applications to provide navigation among their different pieces.
+Navbars in are used inside applications to provide navigation among their different application sections.

 A navbar is always horizontal and can contain one or several entry points placed from left to right.
 Place first the most important ones.